-- Unplugging a device does not delete a tentative item. - Each replugging of a device creates a new tentative item. - A device added to the permanent list following UCM startup is not configured (that is, it is not available for use) until the device is subsequently disconnected and reconnected (unplugged and replugged). - Any modification to the permanent list creates a new version of the file. - 6.
-Steps 3 through 5 repeat until all devices on all buses are processed.

-7. UCM waits for a user request or until a device is plugged in or unplugged.
+- Unplugging a device does not delete a tentative item. - When automatic loading and permanence are disabled, a device added to the permanent list following UCM startup is not configured (that is, it is not available for use) until the device is subsequently disconnected and reconnected (unplugged and replugged). - Any modification to the permanent list creates a new version of the file. - 9.
+Steps 3 through 8 repeat until all devices on all buses are processed. - 10.
+UCM then waits for a user request or until a device is plugged in or unplugged.